safaris since 1995

 Which gorillas to track?

 Grauer’s Gorilla, the Eastern Lowland Gorilla is found only in the lowland and Albertine Rift forests of eastern DRC.
 Fewer than 4000 individuals are left.
-The only gorilla tracking option is in Kahuzi-Biéga National Park.
+(The only Grauer’s gorilla tracking option is in Kahuzi-Biéga National Park.
+Available from time to time.)

 The Western Lowland Gorilla ranges extensively across Congo and Gabon.
 Also Cabinda, Cameroon, Central African Republic (CAR) and Equatorial Guinea.
 Population estimates aren’t accurate but around 100000 individuals are alive today.
 They’re historically common zoo inhabitants.
 In the wild we find them in lowland and swamp forests.
 We track these lowland gorillas in Odzala and Nouabale-Ndoki, Congo.
 Also Dzanga-Ndoki National Park in CAR.
 Loango National Park in Gabon offers limited gorilla tracking.